FullScreenShenanigans/Documentation/Storage.md

 ItemsHolder.setItem("color", "red");
 ```

-Modularity restricts an item's value to a range from 0 to the specified max and keeps running the `onModular` function until the value hits the modular range.
+Modularity restricts an item's value to a range from 0 to the specified max.
+When the value is changed, the `onModular` function is then run `x / modularity` times, where `x` is the number the value was set to.

 ```typescript
 ItemsHolder.addItem("counter", { value: 0 });